IBM/kubernetes-driver/docs/user-guide/anatomy-of-a-resource.md

           name: my-release-name
 ```

-The value of “chart” must be either a file in the “helm” directory of your Resource’s Kubernetes directory or the name of a chart from a repository.
+The value of `chart` must be either a file in the `helm` directory of your Resource’s Kubernetes directory or the name of a chart from a repository (that has been configured on the Helm server of your deployment location).

 A value must be set to give the release a name and you may optionally set the namespace to install to (otherwise the default on the deployment location is used).

-You may also include the “values” option with the name of a file (also found in the helm directory) to customise the installation values.
+You may also include the `values` option with the name of a file (also found in the helm directory) to customise the installation values.
 This file will be rendered as a template so you may inject Resource and/or system properties before it is used.

 In addition, the values of chart, name, namespace and values are also rendered as templated strings, so you may inject Resource and/or system properties: